meeshkan/hmt/guides/MOCK.md

 # Mocking with Meeshkan

-Meeshkan can be used to creae a mock server from an OpenAPI spec using.
+Meeshkan can be used to create a mock server from an OpenAPI spec using.

 ## The meeshkan mock command